saebyn/django-flag/README.md

 This app lets users of your site flag content as inappropriate or spam.

+PS : this v0.3 is a big rewrite, but with retrocompatibility kept in mind.

 ## Where's Wally ?

 The original code is here : https://github.com/pinax/django-flag